akinfelami/proverbs-of-the-day/README.md

 - the app is currently served by a backend I wrote.
 The backend is hosted on Heroku.
 - Please use responsibly.
 I reserve the right to shut down the server at any point
 - The backend is open-sourced so you can clone the repo and host it yourself- [Proverbs Daily Backend](https://github.com/akinfelami/proverbs-daily-backend).
+- Feel free to create an issue to ask a question or contribute!

 As a suggestion, cron currently schedules a new verse at midnight.
 Feel free to edit this to test your code.
 Read more here https://pub.dev/packages/cron